 You could, instead, share a detailed account of the issue on your product’s status page.
 Check out how Slack did this for an outage they recently experienced.

-Oftentimes, a great way to defuse a tense situation (in this case, an outage), is to use humor in your communication.
+Oftentimes, a great way to diffuse a tense situation (in this case, an outage), is to use humor in your communication.
 Especially if it aligns with your brand language.

-While it’s important that you maintain some decorum on your official customer service channels like email, you can take a little liberty to use humor on your social channels, provided that’s your brand’s style.
+While it’s important that you maintain some decorum on your official communication channels like email, you can take a little liberty to use humor on your social channels, provided that’s your brand’s style.

 Here’s how Adobe used a humorous (and adorable) GIF to get the message of an outage across to their followers on Twitter.

-This is perhaps the most important of all tips we’ve discussed so far.
-Make sure you continue to update your customers about your technical team’s progress on fixing the issue.
+This is perhaps the most important incident management tip we’ve for you.
+Make sure you continue to give your customers regular updates about your technical team’s progress on fixing the issue.
 Doing this is important to let them know that the issue is being taken seriously.

 The rule here is to over-communicate, but not over-promise.
 Be completely honest in your messaging.